 Hernandez, an Honors student, is the first Dominican undergraduate to receive this fellowship and one of only a few non-UC Berkeley students to be accepted into the program.
 The award, she said, will help her decide whether she will pursue a research-based career or medical-based career in the future.
 It also continues to validate her decision to attend Dominican where she is also pursuing a minor in mathematics.

 “Coming to Dominican has been a great choice,” says Hernandez, who was driving to the Berkeley campus once a week during the spring semester to participate in a two-hour class to prepare her to participate in the Household Influenza A transmission project this summer in Managua, Nicaragua.

 Hernandez majored in biological sciences when she arrived at Dominican from Analy High School in Sebastopol.
 However, in her first semester, she was impressed by Dominican’s chemistry department and its faculty.
 She felt it was a better fit for her, even though she admits “I didn’t know research existed.”

 Inspired by Dr. Roland Cooper in his Research Methodology program in Dominican's Department of Natural Sciences and Mathematics, Hernandez’s confidence and interest in research soared.
-Cooper suggested last semester that Hernandez apply for the MHIRT fellowship.
+Cooper suggested last year that Hernandez apply for the MHIRT fellowship.